Sitemap

 DESIGN ANALYSIS

-of AC's post-war 2 Litre Saloon (page 5)
+of AC's post-war 2 Litre Saloon

 BRAKES

 The type of brakes employed on the 2 Litre are of interest.
 The first system used was Girling's hydro-mechanical brakes, that is, hydraulic at the front and mechanical at the rear.
 The front brakes were the Girling "hydrastatic" system.
 The linings were in continuous contact with the drums to reduce pedal travel, and also make them self-adjusting.
-The rear brakes featured a compensating unit mounted on the rear axle to keep the two rear brakes in balance.
+There were no return springs on the shoes.
+A balance spring (or "bias spring") was fitted across the shoes near the pivot, to take up the weight of the shoes and to balance the spring that is inside the cylinder.

 My own experience of these brakes was that the rears always balanced perfectly, while the front were less co-operative (when I first got my AC on the road).
 That is quite the reverse of what I often read (or was told).
 A bit of air trapped in the hydraulics could cause a transient imbalance - that is, a brief lack of balance between left and right as the pedal is pressed, which then balances out.
 It pays to bleed the system a second time after the car has had a quick run.